-A beautiful Northern Territory sunrise greeted me the next morning on a ridge just north of Renner Springs.
+A beautiful Northern Territory sunrise greeted me the next morning on a ridge north of Renner Springs.
 I was out at first light around 7am but still well beaten by the cyclist who had already cycled an hour in the dark.
 I didn’t tarry – I still had around 900km to get to Darwin, though with the 130km speed limit, I expected to make it by mid-afternoon.

-Another human-made monument, though it was not obvious at first glance.
+Another human-made monument, though not obvious at first glance.
 This is the talking termite mound in Mataranka, 400km south of Darwin, apparently the “largest man-made termite mound in the world”, though you wonder what competition might be for that title.
 Mataranka is home of the “never never” from Jeannie Gunn’s book “We of the Never Never” about her life on the land at nearby Elsey Station.

-Mataranka also had hot artesian springs but getting close to lunchtime it was food I needed not a spa bath so I drove 100km further north to Katherine.
-With a population of over 6000 it was easily the biggest settlement between Mount Isa and Darwin, though a lot closer to the former.
+Mataranka also had hot artesian springs but getting close to lunchtime it was food I needed not a spa bath so I drove 100km north to Katherine.
+With a population of 6000 it was the biggest settlement between Mount Isa and Darwin, though a lot closer to the former.
 I found a lunch spot but didn’t hang around.
 I still had two and a half hours driving to Darwin and I would be back in Katherine later in the week to check out its beautiful Nitmiluk Gorge.